arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)

-The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to how the information exchanges in real-time. **It is a recommendable hardware setup for the present tutorial**.
-The Opta™ devices can remain connected directly without the need for the Ethernet switch when is deployed in an application field.
+The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to observe the information exchanges in real-time. **It is a recommendable hardware setup for the present tutorial**.
+The Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field.
 Thus, the commonly found deployment setup may look as follows:

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)

-The Modbus TCP communication network can be scaled up by integrating additional protocol compatible devices as Opta™.
+The Modbus TCP communication network can be scaled up by integrating additional protocol compatible devices such as Opta™.

 ### Workspace Pre-Configuration

-There are some considerations that you will need to take it into account beforehand to properly use Modbus TCP on Opta™ within PLC IDE.
+There are some considerations that you will need to take it into account beforehand for proper use of Modbus TCP on Opta™ within PLC IDE.
 Following subsections will help briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***